wngh1212/control-server/README.md

 - I have to schedule it to run shell scripts automatically when the server suddenly dies or turns on to prepare for a reboot... (high)
 - Create and compress data files (csv,json) in the database every day, and delete from syslog; (low) the existing database
 - Existing date and time were put in the same field but separated (complete)
-- Not searching for kernel at all (low)
 - Error causing error by entering unscaped string (complete)
 - Value entered oddly due to incorrect data segmentation (complete)
 - Search, filter, create a part of the client for meaningful data processing (unknown)